MarkAustinGrow/DAO-Dashboard/CODEBASE_DOCUMENTATION.md

    - Slider for rating songs from 0 to 10
    - Submit/Update button for vote submission
    - Display of user's current vote
-   - Privacy message indicating votes are anonymous and reset daily
+   - Privacy message indicating votes are anonymous

 2. **Anonymous Voting Utilities** (`lib/anonymousVoting.ts`)
-   - `getOrCreateAnonymousId()`: Generates a temporary anonymous ID that resets daily
+   - `getOrCreateAnonymousId()`: Generates a persistent anonymous ID for the user
    - `getUserVotes()`: Retrieves user's votes from localStorage
    - `saveUserVote()`: Saves a user's vote to localStorage